 Board recognizes Day of Pink to raise awareness of homophobic, transphobic discrimination

-“At our board, we respect differences, and treat everyone fairly and equitably,” says Tony Pontes, director of education.
-“We want our students and staff to learn, work and develop in environments that are nurturing, engaging, respectful and inclusive.
+“At our board, we are committed to fair and equitable treatment of all students and staff,” says Tony Pontes, director of education.
+“We know that for children and teens to learn, they must not only feel safe and cared for, but also comfortable to be who they are.
 Together, it’s important that we honour days of recognition that value equity and inclusion.”

 Day of Pink began when a high school student in Cambridge, Nova Scotia, was bullied because he wore a pink shirt to school.
 The next day, hundreds of students at his school stood up to bullying and wore pink to school to show their support for diversity.

-Note to media: Contact Scott LaMantia if you wish to visit any of the schools listed above.
+Note to media: Contact Kayla Tishcoff if you wish to visit any of the schools listed above.